ranitasahaa1230/browser-extension/README.md

 - Displays current time, city, temperature and weather in sync
 - Add your main Focus of the day, you can edit and delete it.
 This gets deleted automatically when a new day starts so that user can update a new focus.
 - Add additional Todos for the day, you can complete and delete it.
 Todos gets saved to the local storage.
-- Wallpaper changes on every refresh
+- Wallpaper changes on every refresh.
-- Quote changes every day
+- Quote changes on every refresh.

 ## Technologies used